peej/tripel-keyboard/README.md

 * Solder all the switch pins.
   * Some switches might foul on your case mounting posts stopping the PCB from sitting flush, before soldering, trim the switch pins which would foul so they are flush with the PCB.
   * The switch next to the Pro Micro might need to have it's pins trimmed so that your USB cable can plug in and sit as flush as possible to the PCB.
-* Solder the solder bridges between the PCBs:
-  * Solder the top right 3 pad bridge to the right PCB as indicated by the soldermask.
-  * Solder the middle left 3 pad bridge to the left PCB as indicated by the soldermask.
-  * Solder both 8 pad bridges.
-  * You can use small bent pieces of trimmed diode wire to bridge the solder bridges instead of just using solder.
 * Solder on the Pro Micro:
   * Ensure that you have it the correct way around, the chip side should be face down towards the PCB with the USB port to the right.
   * You might want to plug in your USB cable while soldering so that the Pro Micro is mounted far enough from the PCB for the cable to plug in successfully.